-Source: Flora von Deutschland, Osterreich und der Schweiz.
+From: Flora von Deutschland, Osterreich und der Schweiz

-Cannabis indica originated in Asia.
+Cannabis indica originated in Asia, further from the equator than C. sativa.
 It is now cultivated in most parts of the globe.
 For centuries in Asia, especially areas that surround the Himalayas, Cannabis indica has been cultivated by humans to produce hashish.

 When allowed to grow freely, an indica plant seldom exceeds 7 feet/2 meters in height.
 Cannabis indica plants take less time to mature and need less light than sativa plants.

 Cannabis indica strains don't get as tall as Cannabis sativa strains but they are more bushy.
-A short Cannabis indica strain is ideal for growing in an area where height is a consideration, like when being grown indoors.
+A short Cannabis indica strain is well suited to growing in an area where height is a consideration, like when being grown indoors.